 - The retailer: this is the store or company that sells the product to consumers.

-In some situations, all of these parties may be managed by a single corporation.
-Or they may be managed by a foreign entity.
-In those instances.
+In some situations, a single corporation may manage all of these parties.
+Or they may be managed by a foreign entity in those instances.
 Regardless, itās best to work with a defective products attorney to determine who you should sue for your case.

 Who is liable if I am injured or damaged by a defective product?

-There are multiple parties that may be held liable if you were injured by a defective product.
-Like stated above, it can be the company that designs, develops and makes the product; it may be the business that sells it.
+Multiple parties may be held liable if a defective product injures you.
+As stated above, it can be the company that designs, develops, and makes the product; it may be the business that sells it.
 It can be both.
 A lawyer can help you clarify who the defendant is in your situation and who will be held liable for damages.

 What are the different kinds of defective product liability claims?